🥾 How to Avoid Blisters, Fatigue & Gear Failures on the Trail

 🔁 Mid-Hike Habits That Help:

-- Scan gear for signs of wear (before it breaks)
+- Scan gear for wear before it becomes a failure.

 🧭 Final Thoughts: Prepared, Not Paranoid